-- (c) Operational Status of Dynamic Brakes The Engineer must be informed of the operational status of the dynamic brakes on all locomotive(s) in the controlling consist at the initial terminal or point of origin for a train and at other locations where a locomotive Engineer first begins operation of a train.
+- 3. When making a planned stop with other than solid loaded bulk commodity trains and using more than the equivalent of 14-axles dynamic brake the dynamic brake must not exceed 400 AMPS or 40 Klbs. braking effort when applying the train air brake. - (c) Operational Status of Dynamic Brakes The Engineer must be informed of the operational status of the dynamic brakes on all locomotive(s) in the controlling consist at the initial terminal or point of origin for a train and at other locations where a locomotive Engineer first begins operation of a train.
 The Engineer will: - review the completed Form ME-112 that has been left in the cab of the controlling locomotive - complete a new Form ME-112 indicating the status of the dynamic brake of each locomotive in the controlling consist before going off duty.
-NOTE: Any locomotive checked "Inoperative" must also be tagged with Form ME-109 - leave the form in the cab of the controlling locomotive in the consist - · discard any previously completed forms - (d) Inoperative Dynamic Brakes A locomotive discovered with inoperative dynamic brakes must have a Form ME-109, "Inoperative Dynamic Brake" tag securely attached and displayed on the isolation switch in the cab of the locomotive.
-The tag must contain the following information: - · locomotive initial and number - name of the discovering railroad - · location and date where the condition was discovered - signature of the person discovering the condition - (e) Inoperative Dynamic Brakes En Route If a locomotive consist is intended to have its dynamic brakes used while in transit, a locomotive with inoperative dynamic brakes or not equipped with dynamic brakes must not be placed in the controlling (lead) position of a consist unless the locomotive has the capability of:
+Any locomotive checked "Inoperative" must also be tagged with Form ME-109 - leave the form in the cab of the controlling locomotive in the consist - discard any previously completed forms - (d) Inoperative Dynamic Brakes A locomotive discovered with inoperative dynamic brakes must have a Form ME-109, "Inoperative Dynamic Brake" tag securely attached and displayed on the isolation switch in the cab of the locomotive.

+The tag must contain the following information:

-- controlling the dynamic brake effort in the trailing locomotives in the consist that are so equipped - displaying to the locomotive Engineer the deceleration rate of the train or the total train dynamic brake retarding force
+- locomotive initial and number - name of the discovering railroad - location and date where the condition was discovered - signature of the person discovering the condition - (e) Inoperative Dynamic Brakes En Route If a locomotive consist is intended to have its dynamic brakes used while in transit, a locomotive with inoperative dynamic brakes or not equipped with dynamic brakes must not be placed in the controlling (lead) position of a consist unless the locomotive has the capability of: - controlling the dynamic brake effort in the trailing locomotives in the consist that are so equipped - displaying to the locomotive Engineer the deceleration rate of the train or the total train dynamic brake retarding force